 This is caused by the production in the gut of toxin by C. botulinum spores which have been ingested and have proliferated as bacterial cells.
 This form predominantly affects infants under one year old, and is rare, although when cases have occurred they have mainly been associated with the consumption of honey.

-More information on the types of botulism, its symptoms, and prevention is available on the NHS website.
+Visit the NHS Inform website for information on the types of botulism, its symptoms, and prevention.

 - View our guidance on the public health management of tetanus, botulism or anthrax among people who use drugs.